 Net position in government-wide financial statements is classified as net investment in capital assets, restricted, and unrestricted.
-Restricted net position represents constraints on resources that are either externally imposed by creditors, grantors, contributors, or laws or regulations of other governments or imposed by law through state statute.
+Restricted net position represents constraints on resources that is either a) externally imposed by creditors, grantors, contributors, or laws or regulations of other governments or b) imposed by law through State Statute.